gvwilson/sensibleadventures/litany.md

 "That is unknown,"
 Robbie said.
 "After the Sareeav there is an age of machines.
-They have reason and purpose,
-but not minds,
-so we cannot know them.
+They have intellects but not minds, so we cannot know them.
-They warm the earth and fill it with all manner of creatures, including your kind."
+For some reason they warm the earth and fill it with all manner of creatures, including your kind."

 "Tenth will be an age when many races dwell upon the Earth,